yeokm1/yeokm1.github.io-hugo/content/post/2019/09/considerations-on-picking-a-flight-school-for-ppl-a-singaporean-perspective/index.md

 ## 14\.
 If I want to learn a CAAS PPL locally, what should I do? {#q14}

 You can contact the club I'm in Seletar Flying Club.
 Head to their [website](http://www.seletar-flying-club.org/) or drop them an email at seletarflyingclub@gmail.com.
 A club representative will be in touch to answer any queries you may have.

+## 15\.
+If I were to do it again, what will I have done? {#q15}

+Well with the hindsight of everything I have now, I may do things slightly differently.

+1. Take some initial ground school and practical lessons at Seletar Flying Club to pick up the fundamentals and assess my personal aptitude.
+Can even do up to first solo if money permits.
+2. Apply to a USA Part 141 flight school to get the I-20 form and M-1 visa but insist on a Part 61 program so the Singapore training hours can count and do without the hassle of stage checks.
+Alert them I'm in a hurry complete things.
+3. Head over and do the Part 61 Program.

 # FAQ I pose to people